-When you are dating over 40 you will meet a lot of divorcés.
+When you’re dating over 40 you’ll meet a lot of divorcés.
 Steer clear of those who are still blaming their ex and unable to take responsibility for their part.

 Murky Relationship Status

 Does your date like to keep things in the grey?
 Do they get uncomfortable with the idea of labeling the relationship, or even labeling seeing you as a date?
-It’s a big red flag when the two of you can’t agree on whether you’re dating or the status of your relationship.
+It’s a big red flag when you can’t agree on whether you’re dating or the status of your relationship.

-If you desire lasting love with your soulmate then you’ll want to date someone who wants the same things as you do.
+If you desire lasting love with your soulmate then date someone who wants the same things as you do.
 Steer clear of people who want to keep things casual and just “see what happens.”

 Jump In Too Quickly

-Dating over 40 means that you can take your time getting to know each other before going exclusive so you can know if you share the same values before making a deeper commitment.
+Dating over 40 means that you can take your time getting to know each other before going exclusive to see if you share the same values before making a stronger commitment.

 Only Reaches Out At The Last Minute

 It’s one thing to be spontaneous.
 It’s another to never plan a date and just text last minute to hook up.
-Only reaching out at the last minute is a red flag that this person is not serious and doesn’t see a future with you.
+Only reaching out at the last minute is a red flag that this person isn’t serious and doesn’t see a future with you.

 Don’t be someone’s backup plan when other options fall through.
-Show some self-respect and only make yourself available for someone who is willing to ask you out in advance the majority of the time.
+Show some self-respect and only make yourself available for someone willing to ask you out in advance the majority of the time.

-When you are dating over 40, look for a man who will pursue you for a relationship, not one who wants you to do all the work.
+When you’re dating over 40, look for a man who’ll pursue you for a relationship, not one who wants you to do all the work.

 Has No Boundaries

 Healthy boundaries are the key to a happy relationship.
 If your date blames you when they feel bad or feels too much responsibility to keep you happy, that’s a big red flag they don’t have boundaries.
-A person who lacks boundaries is constantly blurring the lines between what is theirs and what is yours.
+A person who lacks boundaries is constantly blurring the lines between what’s theirs and what’s yours.

-Love does not mean that the two of you merge into one.
+Love doesn’t mean that the two of you merge into one.
 True love requires respect, and respect always includes boundaries.
-You are two separate people and always will be.
+You’re two separate people and always will be.

 Are you dating Dr. Jeckyll and Mr. Hyde?
 Really into you one minute and disappearing the next?
-When you’re getting mixed signals from your date it means they have an inner conflict about what they really want, or they are unclear how they feel about you.
-You cannot help them solve this problem.
+When you’re getting mixed signals from your date it means they have an inner conflict about what they really want, or they’re unclear how they feel about you.
+You can’t help them solve this problem.

 Dating over 40 means that you don’t have to wait for your date to figure out what they want.
-Give your time and energy to someone who is consistent in wanting to spend time with you and seems interested in a future with you.
+Give your time and energy to someone who’s consistent in wanting to spend time with you and seems interested in a future with you.

 Keeping Tabs On You

-Does it feel like your date is constantly checking in with you to see what you’re up to, or asking you who you are texting with?
-Someone who feels the need to constantly keep tabs on you has trust issues and it will probably get worse over time.
+Does it feel like your date is constantly checking in with you to see what you’re up to, or asking who you’re texting with?
+Someone who feels the need to constantly keep tabs on you has trust issues and it’ll probably get worse over time.

 If you’re over 40 and dating you don’t need your date acting like a parent and constantly checking up on you.
-This red flag will ultimately leave you feeling like you’re being controlled and managed.
+This red flag will ultimately leave you feeling controlled and managed.

 Won’t Introduce You To Friends Or Family